 15. Rabbet Planes

-The rabbit plane is specifically for cutting rabbet grooves along the edges of boards.
-These planes are usually around 10 inches long, and the blade Is slightly wider than the tool to allow for a square cut.
+The rabbet plane is specifically for cutting rabbet grooves along the edges of boards.
+These planes are usually around 10 inches long, and the blade is slightly wider than the tool to allow for a square cut.

 16. Router Planes

 The router plane can get into corners and flatten the bottoms of divets.
 Modern hand tools are quickly making this plane obsolete, but you can still find them in many workshops.

 The scrub plane is for removing material quickly.
 It features a large handle and a sharp blade to prepare large boards for other types of hand planes.

 Shoulder planes are like bullnose planes but are larger and can reach up to eight inches long.
 They have a similar use as well, but the larger size helps keep them flat.

 19. Smoothing Planes